mckennapsean/dissertation/content/06-security.md

 ### Attributes View

-The BubbleNet dashboard also includes bar charts and bullet charts for different attributes of the data, e.g. the priority and category for each network record, shown in [@fig:dashboard]c).
+The BubbleNet dashboard also includes bar charts and bullet charts for different attributes of the data, e.g., the priority and category for each network record, shown in [@fig:dashboard]c).
 Bullet charts are inspired by Stephen Few's bullet graphs for dashboards [@few2010bullet].
 Bullet graphs encode a value, a qualitative ranking, an average, and a projection into a single element, but a